ljx0204/ljx0204.github.io/_pages/about.md

 # About me

-I am now a graduate student in Control Science and Engineering at the School of Automation and Intelligence, Beijing Jiaotong University.

-My research interest includes robotics and computer vision.
+I am a graduate student majoring in Control Science and Engineering at Beijing Jiaotong University.
+My research focuses on robotics, particularly in UAV trajectory planning, multi-robot coordination, coverage path planning, and dense crowd pedestrian tracking.

 # 👩‍🎓 Educations